inducer/hedge/doc/manual/source/fluxes.rst

   when the flux expression tree is walked to evaluate the operator.

+  Use :func:`hedge.tools.symbolic.make_common_subexpression`
-  Use :func:`make_common_subexpression` to wrap each component of an object array in a CSE.
+  to wrap each component of an object array in a CSE.

 * :class:`hedge.flux.FluxScalarParameter`: A placeholder for a
   user-supplied scalar value, drawn from the same namespace